terilenard/dias-hackathon-testbed1/docs/source/iothub.rst

 0.2 Subscription
 ----------------

-1. After your account was created successfully and you are logging in go to the `Subscription page <https://accounts.bosch-iot-suite.com/subscriptions/>`_ .
+1. After your account was created successfully and you are logged in, go to the `Subscription page <https://accounts.bosch-iot-suite.com/subscriptions/>`_ .

 2. Click the *New Subscription* button to create a service instance.

 3. On the page you were redirected, select *Bosch IoT Device Management* service pack.
-This will create a 30 service instance that can be used in the testbed.
+This will create a 30 day free service instance that can be used for the testbed.

 0.3 OAuth2 Client
 -----------------

-To use the Mangement API, a client with credentials must be generated trough the portal.
+To use the Mangement API, a client with credentials must be generated through the portal.

 1. On the main `Subscription page <https://accounts.bosch-iot-suite.com/subscriptions/>`_ go to the the *OAuth2 Clients* tab.